pyeventsourcing/eventsourcing/docs/topics/user_guide/index.rst

 ==========

-This guide describes how to write an event sourced application using classes in this library.
+This guide describes how to write an event sourced application in Python, using classes in this library.

 At first a stand-alone domain model is developed, and an application with minimal dependencies on the library infrastructure classes for